IshaanGhost/nexus-mail-guard/README.md

 - **No Data Storage**: Emails are processed in real-time, not stored
 - **Secure Authentication**: Uses Google OAuth 2.0
 - **API Key Security**: Your OpenAI key is stored locally in your browser
+- **Client-Side Processing**: All email analysis happens in your browser
+- **Rate Limiting**: Built-in delays to prevent API quota issues

 ## 🛠️ Development